fastly/altitude-ci-cd-workshop/README.md

 <img src="https://www.fastly.com/altitude/assets/logo-7d39dce955f0bcb44b1c3b53871b2f9af80b843979c8188fc7f5e0feb782b768.png" width="300">

 # Building a continuous deployment pipeline
-This repository contains the files and excercises needed to participate in the [Fastly Altitude SF 2017](https://www.fastly.com/altitude/) workshop "Building and continuous deployment pipeline".
+This repository contains the files and excercises needed to participate in the [Fastly Altitude SF 2017](https://www.fastly.com/altitude/) workshop "Building a continuous deployment pipeline".

 **Welcome!**
 The goal of the workshop is to build a continuous deployment pipeline around an example Fastly config.
 Combining Fastly’s 5-second deploys, API control, and some open-source tooling ([Travis](https://travis-ci.org/), [Terraform](https://www.terraform.io/)) attendees will contribute live changes and see their results in the demo.